caressingbeast/brandobook/README.md

 # Brandobook

 I used a book/reading theme for this social media application.
+People usually call me "Brando", hence **Brandobook**.

 I didn't use any AI tools and I kept almost the entire thing within the two hour limit (except this README).
 I did spend some time before actually coding working on the idea, colors, and very basic napkin wireframing.
 I hope that's okay.
 It wasn't more than 30 minutes or so.